Developer Guide

 3. Design

 In this section, we will be discussing the general design of the software.
-We will begin with its overall architecture to understand the high-level design of Hospify, followed by a closer look into each of the four major components, namely UI
+We will begin with its overall architecture to understand the high-level design of Hospify, followed by a closer look into each of the four major components, namely UI, Logic, Model and Storage.

 3.1 Architecture